Certificate in Tourism and Hospitality Business Management

 - Non-business students are required to go in person to Hough Hall 310 on the first day of classes to add business courses.
 Non-business students are not allowed to register for business courses before the first day of classes.

-- You must meet course prerequisites which can be found on the Course Descriptions page.
+- You must meet course prerequisites, which can be found on the Course Syllabi page.

 - On the left-hand menu, select My Record, then select Certificate/Degree Application

-Note: LEI / HFT courses will NOT count toward your major (business) GPA, but it will count toward your cumulative GPA.
+Note: LEI / HFT/ HGM courses will NOT count toward your major (business) GPA, but it will count toward your cumulative GPA.